How much does online reputation management cost, and what’s the best solution for small businesses?

 This is understandable, and we appreciate their responsiveness.

 After some some back-and-forth with one reputation management company, they provided us with “ballpark” numbers for monthly, basic business reputation monitoring.
-They offer reputation management for businesses at come at 4 different price points, the lowest being $999 per month and the highest at $4,500 per month, in either 6- or 12-month terms.
+They offer reputation management for businesses at 4 different price points, the lowest being $999 per month and the highest at $4,500 per month, in either 6- or 12-month terms.